Milking a Cow and Checking it Off My Bucket List

 Yes, milking a cow has been on my bucket list for a while, like years.
 I finally made some connections and had someone (Hammer) help me hook up with some wonderful people who have a farm.
 So thank you Hammer!!
-This is my story:
+(Make sure to wear clothes you do not mind getting dirty) This is my story:

 I woke up around 6:30Am.
 We headed towards Pell City around 7am.
 This is extremely early for me and plus a Saturday( an off day for my husband).
 We had a little trouble finding the farm, but it wasn’t too bad.
 It’s not directly on the side of the road you have to go behind some stuff.
 We finally got out and met Ben and his daughter Katie, his wife was at a farmers market (Bethany).

 He got the pails ready and then was all she wrote, okay no. Milking a cow wasn’t as hard as I thought it was going to be.
 He coaxed the Daisy into the stall (not called a stall, but I can’t think of what it is called at the moment) Gave her some feed and proceeded to clean the teats.
 After that, the pails were put under and that’s where the magic happened.
 It’s not a super hard concept to grasp honestly, but to get as good as Ben and his wife, it most definitely takes practice.
 I will let the photos speak for themselves.

 Watch me successfully milk a cow.
 P.S.
 All that milk you see in the pot is Ben’s work.

 I also got to milk goats, which are a little harder since the teats can be smaller.
 The goats were sweet.
 It was definitely a fun experience.
 I plan on going back to help them with chores for the day or most of the day at least.
 We even got some milk!
 Thank you Ben!
 Fresh milk, can you believe it?!!

 There was also two calves, tons of chickens, and a sweet dog named Midnight, and a guard dog to watch the chickens.